puppetlabs/puppet-docs/source/pe/3.7/cloudprovisioner_classifying_installing.markdown

 canonical: "/pe/latest/cloudprovisioner_classifying_installing.html"
 ---

 Nodes in a cloud infrastructure can be classified and managed as easily as any other machine in a Puppet Enterprise deployment.
-You can install a puppet agent (or other component) on them and add new nodes to pre-existing console groups, further classify and configure those nodes, and manipulate them with live management.
+You can install a Puppet agent (or other component) on them and add new nodes to pre-existing console groups, further classify and configure those nodes, and manipulate them with live management.

 Many of these tasks are accomplished using the `puppet node` subcommand.
 While `puppet node` can be applied to physical or virtual machines, several actions have been created specifically for working with virtual machine instances in the cloud.
 For complete details, view the `puppet node` man page.